Please take careful note of the following:

 C. At the time of presentation, the Academic Dean will ask the graduates to stand.
 All the graduates will stand simultaneously, being sure their hats are in place and holding their hoods over one arm.
 Graduates should remain standing until after the entire diploma ceremony is completed.
 Be seated only after you are invited to do so from the platform.

 D. No diplomas are presented at the time of commencement.
 Only the decorative covers are given to you by the President.
 The awarding of the diploma itself is contingent on the completion of all degree requirements.
 Your diploma will be mailed to you when all requirements have been met, and your account has a zero balance.
-Please provide the Academic Office with a non-CTS email so that we can contact you in the summer about mailing your diploma.
+Please provide the Academic Office with an email address you will check in the summer, so that we can contact you about mailing your diploma.

 E. For the recessional, the platform party, the faculty and the trustees leave first.
 When the last faculty member or trustee has walked past the graduates, the front rows of graduates leaves, followed by the back rows.